-prioritizes maintenance of important access roads while addressing aquatic and terrestrial impacts to water quality, wildlife and the broader watershed.
+Washington Wild is working to help support a sustainable road system on our national forests that both prioritizes maintenance of important access roads while addressing aquatic and terrestrial impacts on water quality, wildlife, and the broader watershed.

 Today, the road network continues to support forest management activities in addition to growing recreational usage.
 Unfortunately, road budgets are unable to completely support this increase in demand as funding levels are now only 18 percent of what they were back in 1990.

+THE SOLUTION: The Forest Service itself has worked on addressing the issue by requiring each national forest to create a sustainable road system plan that is based on both need and budget.
 Washington Wild has taken a leadership role in mobilizing support from conservation and recreation groups to both prioritize maintenance for roads providing important access while at the same time identifying impassable roads for decommissioning.
-We have coordinated several joint comment letters to road maintenance project proposals by the Forest Service in support of a sustainable road system.
+We have coordinated comment letters to road maintenance project proposals by the Forest Service in support of a sustainable road system.